How to take disciplinary action against an employee during pregnancy or maternity leave

 - Ensure that the disciplinary policy is applied fairly and consistently, and that its application is necessary in the circumstances.

 - Remember that the disciplinary procedure applies throughout both ordinary maternity leave and additional maternity leave.

 - In deciding where and when to hold a disciplinary hearing, remember that the period of compulsory maternity leave must be avoided.

 - If disciplinary action in relation to an employee who is pregnant or on maternity leave is necessary, notify the employee without undue delay.

 - Remember that the statutory right to be accompanied continues to apply during both ordinary maternity leave and additional maternity leave and that you may wish to be more flexible than usual regarding possible companions.

 - Take into account that there is nothing to prevent you dismissing an employee during pregnancy or maternity leave, provided that you have followed the correct procedures and the dismissal is not for a discriminatory reason.

-- Remember that, where a woman who is pregnant or on maternity leave is dismissed, she will be entitled to 39 weeks' statutory maternity pay, provided that she was still employed in the qualifying week.
+- Remember that, where an employee who is pregnant or on maternity leave is dismissed, they will be entitled to 39 weeks' statutory maternity pay, provided that they were still employed in the qualifying week.